Median Arcuate Ligament Syndrome (MALS)

 Ligaments are bands of tissue that connect one bone or cartilage to another.
 The median arcuate ligament is shaped like an arch and goes around the aorta (the artery in the heart that carries blood throughout the body) to connect the diaphragm to the spine.

-It is important to differentiate median arcuate ligament syndrome (MALS) from median arcuate ligament compression.
-Median arcuate ligament compression occurs in about 10-25% of the population and does not cause any symptoms.
-In a very small number of these individuals, MALS is present, and patients will have the symptoms listed below.
+Median arcuate ligament syndrome (MALS) is different than median arcuate ligament compression.
+Median arcuate ligament compression occurs in about 10% to 25% of the population and doesn’t cause any symptoms.
+In a very small number of these individuals, MALS is present, and healthcare provider with it will have the symptoms listed below.